SamBouwer/any-docker/README.md

 # any-docker

+⚠️ Note: this project is "work in progress" and is not yet ready for production use.
+It's actually not yet even ready for development use ;)

 Community-maintained dockerized all-in-one instance of an anytype node.

 Aim: provide a simple to use all-in-one docker image that runs a Anytype node and required infrastructure.